icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 This constituted the best [Icing Design Manual]({filename}Design%20Manuals.md) available at the time.

+I can say that this was the "state of the art" in 1953, as many of the presenters were well-known at the time, several were from NACA or the National Research Council Canada, some were from industry and were actively building the systems described, and some authors (Eckert, Messinger) are still often cited.

 ### A precursor

 "Modern Icing Technology" [^2] is the output of a prior seminar on icing information.
 It is almost an outline or draft for the later Airplane Icing Information course.

 >FOREWORD